slsdetectorgroup/slsDetectorPackage/docs/src/pyexamples.rst

 Converting numbers to hex
 ------------------------------------

-Python support entering numbers in  format by using the 0x prefix.
+Python supports entering numbers in  format by using the 0x prefix.
 However, when reading back you will get a normal integer.
 This can then be converted to a hex string representation using the built in hex() function.